 July 30, 2020 - A study published by the NEJM found that RSV F protein nanoparticle vaccination in pregnant women did not meet the prespecified success criterion for efficacy against RSV-associated, medically significant lower respiratory tract infection in infants up to date 90 days of life.

 December 15, 2020 - GeneFirst Gets CE-IVD Mark for Coronavirus, Flu, RSV Combo Test Kit.
-The test kit, which provides results in under two hours, is PCR system-agnostic and is suitable for use with a range of instruments, including Roche's LightCycler, and Thermo Fisher Scientific's Applied Biosystems 7500, according to a GeneFirst spokesperson.
+The test kit, which provides results in under two hours, is PCR system-agnostic and is suitable for various instruments, including Roche's LightCycler, and Thermo Fisher Scientific's Applied Biosystems 7500, according to a GeneFirst spokesperson.

 November 21, 2020 - 'Good progress is being made in RSV prevention research.
 DURING A VIRTUAL PRESENTATION, Mary T. Caserta, M.D., a pediatrics professor at the University of Rochester Medical Center, updated several RSV investigational products and vaccines in development for infants and pregnant mothers.

 November 18, 2020 - According to the Centers for Disease Control and Prevention, virtually all children get an RSV infection at two years old.
-RSV will often cause a mild, cold-like illness, but it can also cause severe bronchiolitis and pneumonia.
+RSV will often cause a mild, cold-like illness but can also cause severe bronchiolitis and pneumonia.

 Ark Biopharmaceutical announced the successful results of the multicenter Phase 3 AirFLO study with ziresovir, a novel, oral, small-molecule RSV fusion protein inhibitor, in infants hospitalized with RSV.
 Ziresovir demonstrated a rapid onset of clinical effects, showing a 30% additional S&S score reduction compared with placebo (p=0.002) after two days of treatment.